 - Consultation: You will speak to a family law attorney.
 You and the attorney will discuss what you hope to achieve by the end of the mediation.
-Once you decide to hire the attorney, the next step begins.
+Once you decide to hire an attorney, the next step begins.

 - Discovery: The splitting of a couple requires more information than most consider.
 Your attorney will begin to gather the documents they know are necessary for successful divorce mediation.
-The documentation is reviewed and shared with opposing counsel and the mediator.
+The documentation is reviewed and shared with the opposing counsel and the mediator.

 - Document Review: Your attorney will receive documents from opposing counsel.
 More complex documents may be reviewed by experts in their specific fields.
 For example, a forensic CPA may scour over tax return documents and bank statements.
 This is not always necessary but, in some cases, can help to uncover what the opposing party is trying to hide.

 - Meetings: Once all documents are received and reviewed, your attorney will draft a mediation agreement, as will opposing counsel.
 Typically, mediation involves two or three meetings before parties reach an agreement and a final settlement is drafted.
 This final document may be in the form of an agreement or a proposed court order.

 You can expect to speak with your attorney privately several times during the divorce mediation.
 You may also find that there are additional steps unique to your situation.
 Be sure to ask your attorney any of the questions you have in order to make yourself comfortable with the process.
 The more knowledgeable you are, the less stress and anxiety you will feel.

 We are often asked by potential clients why they should try divorce mediation as a first step to ending their marriage.
 You may be wondering the same thing.
 Here are several reasons that it makes sense to attempt mediation: